RBMHTechnology/eventuate-tools/log-viewer/README.md

-Event log viewer for eventuate
+Event log viewer for Eventuate
 ==============================

-log-viewer is a minimalistic scala-application for the command-line that can be used to view the content of an [eventuate](https://github.com/RBMHTechnology/eventuate) event log.
-It connects remotely to a running eventuate-based application to retrieve [`DurableEvent`s](http://rbmhtechnology.github.io/eventuate/latest/api/index.html#com.rbmhtechnology.eventuate.DurableEvent) of a given span of sequence numbers and simply prints a string representation to stdout.
+log-viewer is a minimalistic scala-application for the command-line that can be used to view the content of an [Eventuate](https://github.com/RBMHTechnology/eventuate) event log.
+It connects remotely to a running Eventuate-based application to retrieve [`DurableEvent`s](http://rbmhtechnology.github.io/eventuate/latest/api/index.html#com.rbmhtechnology.eventuate.DurableEvent) of a given span of sequence numbers and simply prints a string representation to stdout.